academe/SagePay-Integration/README.md

 );

 // We have an amount to bill.
+// This example is £9.99 (999 pennies).

 $amount = Money\Amount::GBP()->withMinorUnit(999);

 // We have a card to charge (we get the session key and captured the card identifier earlier).
 // See below for details of the various card request objects.

 $card = new Request\Model\SingleUseCard($session_key, $card_identifier);

 // If you want the card to be reusable, then set its "save" flag:

 $card = $card->withSave();

-// Put it all together into a transaction.
+// Put it all together into a payment transaction.

 $payment = new Request\CreatePayment(
     $endpoint,
     $auth,
     $card,
-    'MyVendorTxCode-' . rand(10000000, 99999999), // This will be your local transaction key ID.
+    'MyVendorTxCode-' . rand(10000000, 99999999), // This will be your local unique transaction ID.
     $amount,
     'My Purchase Description',
     $billing_address,